Best Place To Live In The Center Of Portland Oregon

 Now, as we mentioned, a local bank is usually going to be able to get this done faster for you.
 Even though that’s the case, we still recommend having your pre-approval letter ready to go before you even find your dream house.
 This makes your offer considerably more attractive because not only are you ready with proof that you can pay; you’re also showing the seller that it will be a smooth and easy transaction for them.

 We will only ever recommend people and companies that we’ve personally worked with and approve of.
-As our preferred lender, we use Addison Nett of Willamette Valley Bank.
+As our preferred lender, we use Addison Nett of Finance of America Mortgage.
 We use Addison because he’s incredibly knowledgeable about the area and always knows what’s new with Portland’s ever-evolving real estate trends.

 We have a lot of clients moving to Portland from places like California, and Addison is able to work with them long-distance while providing them with everything they need to know and need to have to buy their new home.

-Not only is he amazing at what he does, but he’s the manager of the Willamette Valley Bank in Northeast Portland, and is available days, nights, weekends just like us.
+Not only is he amazing at what he does, but he’s available days, nights, weekends just like us.

 If you have questions about lending options and what you need to do to be able to put an offer on a house in Portland, feel free to contact Addison.